Follow @scope_views

 5.3Kg

-The FS-102 may have been out of production for pushing a decade, but still come up for sale used and are an excellent choice.
+The FS-102 may have been out of production for over a decade, but still come up for sale used and are an excellent choice.
 Most are the fixed dew-shield version (the FS-102N) which makes for a physically large scope, at almost a metre long (but quite light-weight at about 5.3Kg).
 A few later ones had a sliding dew-shield and so will be usefully more compact but slightly heavier.
-As shown above, it’s on a Tak’ EM-200 mount, a perfect if overkill match that once gave me a rock-steady view with the FS-102 in a howling gale.
+As shown above, it’s on a Tak’ EM-200 mount, a perfect if overkill match that once gave me a rock-steady view with an FS-102 in a howling gale.

 The FS-102 has an F8.1 (820mm F.L.) doublet with crystalline fluorite as the front element.
-My experience, confirmed by independent tests, is that this superb, expensive and uncompromising design gives correction as good as most triplets but with quicker cool-down and (perhaps) a tiny contrast and brightness advantage.
-I’ll say it yet again – don’t think the FS-102 is inferior to the more modern FC-100 (see below for discussion).
+My experience, confirmed by independent tests, is that this superb, expensive and uncompromising design gives correction as good as most triplets for visual, with quicker cool-down and (perhaps) a tiny contrast and brightness advantage.
+Compared with the F7.4 FC-100D that replaced it, the FS-102 has a small advantage for visual at high powers, but the FC-100D is better for imaging.

 I had the opportunity to compare an FS-102 with my AP Traveler at the Grand Canyon Star Party.
 The Tak’ was every bit as good for visual use, except of course that it’s about twice the size and much slower for imaging.